Greg-Johns/Greg-Johns.github.io/src/pages/2015-11-10-time/index.md

 Verizon liked the idea and patented it.
 But alas, the *time* was not right, priorities change and the idea was never implemented.

-So in the interest of *time* and future reference.

 [TimeWinder](./TimeWinder.pdf)

-> This was pitched 7 years ago, so think dawn of smart phone *time* to help set the "mood" of the interface.
+> This was pitched at the dawn of the smart phone to help set the "mood" of the interface.